NavyaNuthalapati/java-DSA-journey/Day 6/LOGIC BUILDING/Readme.md

 4.Start with Basic: First, think of the basic way to solve the problem then optimize the solution.

 # GEEKSFORGEEKS LOGIC BUILDING SERIES
-Basic Problems
+-Basic Problems
-Check Even or Odd
+-Check Even or Odd
-Multiplication Table
+-Multiplication Table
-Sum of Naturals
+-Sum of Naturals
-Sum of Squares of Naturals
+-Sum of Squares of Naturals
-Swap Two Numbers
+-Swap Two Numbers
-Closest Number
+-Closest Number
-Dice Problem
+-Dice Problem
 -Solved these problem in GFG account